vmware-archive/vmaccel/README.md

 * build/specs - Spec files for use with the libraries and headers
 * build/gen - Auto-generated files for the protocol specifications
 * build/test - Compiled unit tests for the framework
+* build/examples - Compiled examples for the framework

 To launch one of the accelerators, you'll need two shell instances: